CBroemse/Git-Promise-Actions-Linux/README.md

    to javascript (JS) objects.
 This program deals with that: Under the premise that:
      if ntest And/Or nInt of seriesTestjs.sh in linuxJsobjects(main)
         [String] == objects => jsCommand (object) ->  take notes in unique8.sh/js && unique(j)9.sh/js
+##### edit questions
+    when importing a txt instead of sh format how can a string be turned into code that runs in a git : action.yml